 - What are your business goals and aspirations for this year?

 Once you have re-established why your business exists and what value you are providing, it’s easier to understand where to invest your time and money.

 The next step is to evaluate the products/services you offer.
 Having a good understanding of your product/service, price/cost structure, competitors, and customers will help shape what your business plan needs to include moving forward.
 Some key questions to look at are:

 - Does your current business vision require you to explore new products/services or do you need to drop some of your existing ones?

 - Are there any new markets or alternative customers you should look at?

-Once you have an outline of why you are in business and what environment you are providing your products/services in, you need to look at how your team are going to support this plan.
+Once you have an outline of why you are in business and what environment you are providing your products/services in, you need to look at how your team is going to support this plan.
 What would a successful structure of your organisation look like?
-Outline the skills your current team have, then assign them to the roles and tasks that are required moving forward.
+Outline the skills your current team has, can this skillset complete the roles and tasks required for moving your business forward.
 You might find there are some areas in your structure that can’t be filled by your current team, and upskilling and training isn't possible.
 This is a great opportunity to hire someone new to fill some of those skill shortages.